 Just follow what’s written in there and click on the links to access your virtual classroom.

 3. Download and Install Google Meet and Google Classroom

 Whether on your smartphone or laptop, download Google Meet and Google Classroom.
 Another alternative is to open them in your web browser.

-Once you are logged in on both applications, you need to first take a look what’s inside your Google Classroom.
-Your instructor may send you messages, updates and some downloadable resource materials.
+Once you are logged in on both applications, you need to first take a look at what’s inside your Google Classroom.
+Your instructor may send you messages, updates, and some downloadable resource materials.

 Moreover, you can find in there the link to your video conference.

 During the scheduled time of your training, it’s best to set up everything 15 minutes before it begins.
 This is to familiarize yourself with the platform especially if it’s your first time.